AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 * Guess more passwords faster.
 * Make smarter guesses sooner.

-Guessing more passwords faster is pretty intuitive: the faster we can make guesses, the less time it will time to perform an exhaustive, brute-force search.
+Guessing more passwords faster is pretty intuitive: the faster we can make guesses, the less time it will take to perform an exhaustive, brute-force search.
 This is simply a function of what computer you have.
 The better, faster, stronger, more expensive your computers are, the more guesses you can make per second.
 Making smarter guesses sooner involves much more subtlety, so that's where we'll be focusing the majority of our time in this lab.

 ### Sanity check